 Patient Support Line 1-844-638-7222, Monday-Friday, 8:00 AM – 8:00 PM ET, excluding holidays.

-Being an Engaged Patient Is Good Medicine
+Is Good Medicine

 Some people think that because medical teams have lots of expertise and experience, you should solely leave decision-making to them.
 But that’s not true.
 Many medical teams prefer shared decision-making, where their patients are involved in making decisions.
-Sometimes speaking up can impact the options they provide to you because they now understand what’s most important to you.
+Sometimes speaking up can impact the options they provide you because they now understand what’s most important to you.1

 “I never expected to be here, but several of the doctors have told me my ‘positive spirit’ has had a lot to do with my outcomes.”

-- a person living with metastatic prostate cancer
+- person living with a chronic condition

 Becoming engaged can happen in small steps